Hannah-Ashna/DevSoc-and-Dragons-Plans/Notes-2022/Episodes/Episode 1 - A Rebirth.md

 Their hand firms its grip on yours before pulling you closer, exposing your inner forearm.
 With their other hand, they reveal a glowing, crimson branding stick.
 Before you're able to react the hot brand is pressed firmly against your arm and all you can do is let out a horrific scream of agony.
 The burning ache sends your entire body into shock and all of you pass out.

 ### Welcome to Purgatory
+Everything is silent.
+You are now in a void of absolute darkness, it is cold and you've never felt so alone.
+Then, there is a voice .... **Mokat speaks**

 The players meet [[Mokat Irai the Necromancer|Mokat]]

 ### The River